PIGWEB-EU/FAIR-guidelines/README.md

 In the pig research community, a large variety of pig phenotype data has been collected, but there is a lack of standards.
-Systematic documentation of research data is key for making data publishable, discoverable, citable, and re-usable.
+Systematic documentation of research data is key for making data publishable, discoverable, citable, and reusable.
 By doing so you comply with the FAIR data principles (see chapter 3).
 This will not only be of great benefit to your peers but also to yourself.
 It will make your research more efficient.
-Think of the ease to find and re-use data, minimizing the risk of errors, improving quality and so on.
+Think of the ease to find and reuse data, minimizing the risk of errors, improving quality and so on.
 Publishing your metadata (including or excluding the research data) will improve the visibility of your work and acknowledges the agencies funding your research.
-Finally, it contributes to responsible and transparent animal experimentation as the pig community is informed about past and on-going research and, if possible, peers can re-use and build on previous work.
+Finally, it contributes to responsible and transparent animal experimentation as the pig community is informed about the past and on-going research and, if possible, peers can reuse and build on previous work.

 In this section, we first briefly define metadata and introduce different levels of metadata: 1) common aspects of the dataset and 2) a